uqlibrary/technology-training/R/dplyr_intro.md

 * No spaces in names
 * Be ready to learn a new language, lots of new vocabulary

-## Open RStudio

-* If you are using your own laptop please open RStudio
-* Make sure you have a working internet connection
-* On CDS computers (the first time takes about 10 min):
-    * Log in with your UQ username and password
-    * Make sure you have a working internet connection
-    * Go to search at bottom left corner (magnifiying glass)
-    * Open the ZENworks application
-    * Look for RStudio
-    * Double click on RStudio which will install both R and RStudio

 ## What are we going to learn?

 In this hands-on session, you will use RStudio and the `dplyr` package to manipulate your data.